runeimp/bashimp/README.md

 ```

+What actually happens above:

+1. Finds your user's bin directory
+2. Checks if a file with the same name exists in that directory
+    * If not, create the file
+    * If a file exists `bashimp` will ask if you wish to overwrite the file.
+3. Adds the above content example to the file
+4. Ensures the file is executable by the user
+5. Finds your favorite text editor and opens the file for you to get started scripting!

-The file will automatically be opened in the editor specified by your VISUAL environment variable.
+The file will automatically be opened in the editor specified by your `VISUAL`, `GIT_EDITOR`, or `EDITOR` environment variables.
+If none of those variables are defined it will look for [Sublime Text](http://www.sublimetext.com/)'s `subl` command line app and then `vi`.
+If none of these can be found then the file is simply left as is.

 #### Expunge Script